-The ECO study area (see Figure ES-2) is located within the 21-county Northern California Megaregion (Megaregion), which includes the greater San Francisco Bay Area, the Monterey Bay area, the Sacramento area, and the Northern San Joaquin Valley area.
+The ECO study area (see Figure ES-2) is located within the 21-county Northern California Megaregion (Megaregion), which includes the greater San Francisco Bay Area (Bay Area), the Monterey Bay area, the Sacramento area, and the Northern San Joaquin Valley area.
 More specifically, the ECO study area includes existing and planned passenger rail networks and transportation hubs as well as other ECO subareas where future rail infrastructure and service improvements may be considered as part of Link21.
-The ECO subareas presented in this report do not represent concepts or alternatives that may be evaluated under Link21.
+The ECO subareas presented in this report are solely for the presentation and discussion of environmental constraints and opportunities; these ECO subareas do not represent program concepts or future project alternatives that may be evaluated under Link21.
 The ECO subareas do not represent any predetermination of future Link21 corridors.
-Additional ECO subareas maybe added as Link21 evolves and it becomes necessary to collect environmental data for areas not previously contained in this report.